 Included in the Annual Report to Bondholders is background information about the City and its services, key staff, and demographics.
 Financial information related to revenues that have been pledged to support debt service requirements on outstanding bonds is also included.
 Additionally, the Annual Report to Bondholders includes detailed information about each bond issue for which the City has a legal obligation.
-All the information is presented as of the fiscal year ended September 30, 2019 unless otherwise stated.
+All the information is presented as of the fiscal year ended September 30, 2020 unless otherwise stated.

-The City is also filing separately its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended September 30, 2019.
-The CAFR is transmitted as a separate document to preserve the conciseness of the Annual Report to Bondholders and to make pertinent financial information available that may be of interest to the reader.
-The Annual Report to Bondholders is a supplementary document and should be reviewed in conjunction with, and not in lieu of the CAFR to gain an understanding of the financial condition of the City.
+The City is also filing separately its Comprehensive Annual Financial Report (Annual Report) for the fiscal year ended September 30, 2020.
+Annual Report is transmitted as a separate document to preserve the conciseness of the Annual Report to Bondholders (Bondholders Report) and to make pertinent financial information available that may be of interest to the reader.
+The Bondholders Report is a supplementary document and should be reviewed in conjunction with, and not in lieu of Annual Report to gain an understanding of the financial condition of the City.

-The Annual Report to Bondholders together with the CAFR represent a complete picture of the City's finances.
+The Bondholders Report together with the Annual Report represent a complete picture of the City's finances.
 Anyone requesting financial information about the City will be referred to these documents.
 Copies of the Annual Report to Bondholders are furnished to current or potential bondholders upon request, rating agencies, insurers of municipal debt, and NRMSIRs.
 Anyone interested in receiving this report should make a request in writing to the address provided below.
-If it is determined that any future requested information is not included in this document or the CAFR, but should be disclosed to the "market" a response will be provided through a filing with the NRMSIRs and the requestor will be notified accordingly.
+If it is determined that any future requested information is not included in this document or the Comprehensive Annual Financial Report, but should be disclosed to the "market" a response will be provided through a filing with the NRMSIRs and the requestor will be notified accordingly.